Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fr/thousand-validators.md

 Since approximately early January 2021, the nominators will select an automatic number of validators to nominate based on the lowest amount staked for a validator and the amount of funds it holds.
 This can be anywhere from a few validators receiving nomination from a single nominator to the max of 16.

-### AXIASolar
+### AXIA

-> Note: Entrance to the AXIASolar programme requires a rank of 25 or higher in the AXIALunar programme.
+> Note: Entrance to the AXIA programme requires a rank of 25 or higher in the AXIALunar programme.
 This usually takes about a month.

-In order to apply to the AXIASolar programme, set up your node to adhere to the requirements below and fill in the [application form]().
+In order to apply to the AXIA programme, set up your node to adhere to the requirements below and fill in the [application form]().
 You will hear back from the team shortly.

 #### Requirements

 - Verified identity (see [here]() for instructions)
 - Connect to dedicated Telemetry (use `--telemetry-url 'wss://telemetry-backend.w3f.community/submit 1'` when starting the node)
 - Rank 25 or higher on AXIALunar Thousand Validators Programme
-- Mininmum of 10K SOLARs self stake (exceptions by approval for good intentions)
+- Mininmum of 10K AXCs self stake (exceptions by approval for good intentions)
 - Reward destination 'Staked'
 - No more than 3% commission
 - Separate stash and controller (or have a Staking proxy set up)